 How to get broadband without a contract

-Simply, “yes” it really is possible to get broadband without signing up to a contract.
-While the majority of broadband providers tie you in for 12, 18 or 24 months, a handful of firms offer “no-contract” deals.
+Yes, it really is possible to get broadband without signing up to a contract.
+While most broadband providers can tie you in for up to 2 years, a handful of firms offer “no-contract” deals.

 Can I get broadband without a contract?

 Yes, you can.
 A few providers offer broadband deals on a rolling 30-day contract basis, which means you have greater flexibility and can cancel at any time.

 No-contract broadband is a good choice for temporary accommodation, for example, if you’re in student accommodation or own a holiday home.
 You’ll dodge cancellation fees, might not need a credit check, can cancel when a better deal comes along, and sign up to another deal without incurring a penalty.